I asked the /r/bigSEO community to name their favourite free SEO tools.

 They’re definitely the staple tools that should be a part of every SEO’s toolbox.

 Here they are (in no particular order):

 Answer the Public — Fetches Google Autocomplete queries in bulk and divides them into various lists.
 Very useful for uncovering the questions people are actually asking in Google.

-UberSuggest — Finds hundreds of keywords complete with search volume, CPC, and competition metrics from any seed keyword.
+UberSuggest — Finds hundreds of keyword ideas from a seed keyword.
 No sign-up required and all keywords can be exported to a CSV file.
 The word cloud is a cool feature.

 Soovle — Scrapes Google, Bing, Yahoo, Wikipedia, Amazon, YouTube, and Answers.com to generate hundreds of keyword ideas from a seed keyword.
 Very powerful tool, although the UI could do with some work.

 Hemingway Editor — Improves the clarity of your writing by highlighting difficult to read sentences, “weak” words, and so forth.
 A must-have tool for bloggers (I use it myself).

 Chrome Developer Tools — Google Chrome’s built-in web page debugging tool.
 Use it to debug pagespeed issues, improve web page rendering performance, and more.
 From a technical SEO standpoint, it has endless uses.

 Beam Us Up — SEO crawling software.
 Great free alternative to Screaming Frog.
 Integrates with Excel and Google Drive.
 Only available for Windows.